-Not only do broken links appear unprofessional to your website visitors (and give the impression that your website is out-of-date), they can hurt your SEO, as search engines also assume the site isn’t regularly updated.
+Not only do broken links appear unprofessional to your website visitors (and give the impression that your content is not kept up-to-date), but they can also hurt your SEO, as search engines aren’t able to properly crawl and index the broken links.

-Unfortunately, Squarespace, our favorite platform, doesn’t have a built-in broken link checker (…yet!).
-But there are several free broken link checkers available online, like this one.
+Though Squarespace (our favorite platform to build on) doesn’t have a built-in broken link checker (…yet!), there are several free broken link checkers available online, like this one.
 We recommend running a weekly(-ish) report to be aware of and fix any broken links that may have come up on your site.

 Why do links break?
 The URL may have had a typo when you entered it; the page may have been taken down; or the URL to that page may have been changed (this is why it’s so important to properly publish your blog post URLs from the beginning 😄).

-We like to think of it this way: put the same level of detail and care into your website as you do into your business products and relationship with your clients—because your website is a reflection of both of those things!
+We like to think of it this way: put the same level of detail and care into your website as you do into your business products and relationship with your clients—because your website is a reflection of your business values and practices!